 Along with loan authorization forms, all applicants are required to complete loan entrance counseling and Master Promissory Notes (MPN).
 If an applicant is interested in a Stafford Loan, he or she must complete the Stafford MPN.
 Applicants who wish to accept a Graduate PLUS Loan must complete the Graduate PLUS application and Graduate PLUS MPN.
 Every student applying for a federal loan must also complete the online loan entrance counseling.
 All Stafford and Graduate PLUS loan requirements must be completed online at www.studentloans.gov.
 Campbell Law School is not able to certify any federal loan until all of the above requirements are completed by the student.

-If all the steps are met in a timely manner, an applicant's loan monies should arrive within the first two weeks of classes.
+If all the steps are met in a timely manner, an applicant's loan monies should arrive towards the end of August.
 When the funds arrive at the university, the Business Office will deduct tuition and fees first.
 If a student has excess funds after tuition and fees, he or she may request those funds as a financial aid refund.

 Financial Aid Refund